 ANSC 494: Research Thesis in Animal Science

+Students considering graduate work are encouraged to enrol.
+Placements are limited.
 The student develops a question to be explored in depth in an area relevant to Animal Science.
 Working with a faculty supervisor, the student collects relevant data during a series of experiments conducted over the summer months.
 Two additional advisors participate in the student's committee.
 Statistical analysis of data is conducted and the student prepares a thesis based on their results.
 Each student delivers a presentation in a conference setting at the end of the course.

 Small class sizes

 AgBio offers a setting that combines the advantages of a full-scale university with the benefits of a small, specialized program.
 The small class sizes in third and fourth year and supportive atmosphere allows you to get to know your instructors and fellow students, and to build a network of personal and business contacts.

 We are committed to finding solutions to sustainably feed a hungry and growing world.
 Our five departments provide a foundation for our broad array of research activities, both basic and applied.
 We have over a century of innovative products and practices that have transformed the world.

 AgBio has one of the campus’s most active and spirited student bodies.
 There are several student clubs in the college to join to enhance your university experience.